wahrwolf/ba-thesis/chapters/500-results.md

 All models were used to translate the validation data sets after 6, 12, and 18 epochs.

 ### Hyper Parameter
-The table in \cite{hyperparam-ranking-table} shows the ranking for all trainings configurations for the corpus without prefix constraints in the DE-EN language pair.
+The table in \ref{hyperparam-ranking-table} shows the ranking for all trainings configurations for the corpus without prefix constraints in the DE-EN language pair.
 It shows the optimizing method, the learning rate, the start of the decay and the meteor score.

 (https://tex.stackexchange.com/questions/214461/highlight-row-in-latex on how to highlith a row)